seanf316/P2-Movie-Buff-Or-Bluff/README.md

 ### Further Testing

-- The website was tested on Google Chrome, Internet Explorer, Microsoft Edge, Mozilla Firefox, and Safari browsers.
+- The website was tested on Google Chrome, Microsoft Edge, Mozilla Firefox, and Safari browsers.
 - The website was viewed on a variety of devices such as desktops, Laptops, Apples Products (Macbook, IPad Pro, iPhone 13 Pro, iPhone 8), and a range of Android devices (Samsung Note 10+, Samsung S20 Plus, Samsung Tab S7+, Oppo mobile).
 - A large amount of testing was done to ensure that everything functions as expected.
 - I asked friends and family members to review the site and document any bugs and/or user experience issues.
 Some co-workers also helped out with testing.